theobarnhart-USGS/NHM-AK-POIs/README.md

 ![NHM Alaska Domain](/img/ak_domain_gf_v1_1.png)

 ## Points of Interest
 The following points of interest have already been gathered.
-Included data sets are shipped with the geoJSON file in this repository.
-Data sets that are not included have been omitted from the geoJSON file, but are mentioned here in case a candidate POI is close to a HUC12 pour point, in which case it may not need to be added to the POI list.
+Pour points from HUC12 watersheds will also be included as POIs; however, we have included them as a separate file because there are so many of them.

 POI data sources:
-- USGS streamgages in the domain (included)
+- USGS streamgages in the domain
-- Canadian Streamgages in the domain (included)
+- Canadian Streamgages in the domain
-- HUC12 pour points in the domain (not included)
+- HUC12 pour points in the domain

+## Instructions
+Please download and view the POIs and HUC12s and add any points of interest you may have to the POI file.
+Forking this repository and then cloning to your machine is probably the easiest way to do this (see below).
+Then send us the updated POI file via a pull request (see below).

+Fields to include:
+- StationID: Identifier for the station.
+- StationName: Name of the station.
+- status: Active / Inactive status.
+- AltStationID: Identifier of other stations that are collocated with the StationID.

 ## Note on Projections
 These data are distributed as WGS84 (`EPSG:4326`) for purposes of versioning the POI list using geoJSON.
 We'll convert everything to Alaska Albers Equal Area (`EPSG:3338`) for use in the project.